RickKimball/vendor/README.md

 Put your custom board entry in this file.
 The stm32/boards.txt file is actually the only required file if you just want to add a new board name with different compile options.
 However, typically you will also add a variant directory and make pin changes.
 In this example the board name used is 'bluepill'

-This is where you reference the STM32:variant package.
+This is where you reference the VENDOR_ID:CORE_ID package.
 This line shows the correct vendor name and core name to use for the STM core:
 ```
 bluepill.build.core=STM32:arduino
 ```